 “You can’t honestly believe he hates you.
 Deb, when I went round there on yourbirthday…”

 “Yes, we were desperate.”
 She acknowledged, “Anyway, when I was there, when he found out that you hadn’t read his letters… he went crazy.
 Seriously broke down.
 I’ve never seen anything like it.
 Strutting around like a madman, even tried to apparate to find you -”

 “But we can’t… we haven't passed our tests.”
 I cleverly observed.

 Again, what?
 Of all aspects of what she was saying, I chose that to ponder?

 “Splinched himself.”
 Lily carried on.
 “Didn’t even make it.
 God knows where he ended up, but he was back in thirty seconds dripping in blood.
 It was disgusting.
 He got blood on my new suede boots.”

-Oh God, no. Not the boots.
+God, no. Not the boots.

 “He smashed up his motorcycle.”
 Lily added.

-“He had a motorcycle?
+"Motorcycle?
 He’s always wanted a…” I trailed off, realising that I was again focusing on trivial parts of the story rather than the main thing.
 Which was…

 “So he really did care.”
 Lily finished.